 Ben blinked a few times.
 "What?"
 He turned away, blushing again.
 "What are you doing?"

 "She might look sleepy now, but I know from experience the woman can be a splasher when she gets angry."
-He hung the shirt on the towel rack.
+He draped the shirt on the towel rack.
 "Pills, right?"

 "Oh, uh, yeah.
 I think so.
 Something for pain.
 She threw her back out a couple of months ago playing racquetball."

-Apparently he was no longer an asshole.
+Apparently Ben was no longer an asshole.
 He awkwardly patted the top of her head, glad that she at least didn't seem so angry with him anymore.

 She wrinkled her nose where it rested inches from the stain on Ben's shoulder.
 "You're stinky."